ivancuric/css-selector-performance/Optimizing CSS.md

 The results will of course vary depending if you use `querySelector` or `querySelectorAll`, and the number of elements, but `querySelectorAll` comes closer to the real use case of CSS.

-Even  in such an extreme case (50000 elements to match), the new results match Ben's results, since the delta between the slowest and fastest selector is ~15ms
+Even  in such an extreme case (50000 elements to match), the delta between the slowest and fastest selector is
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxMDMyNDk0Nl19
+eyJoaXN0b3J5IjpbLTEyNDE1NDQ4M119
 -->